hwangseonit/DriverBehaviorDetection/README.md

 ## 👨‍💻 Authors

-- **HwangSeon** – Project Lead
+- **Group20AI** – Group 20 Artificial Intelligence
-- Contributors: You and your amazing team!
+- Contributors: Contributions of all members of the AI ​​20 team!

 ---